aws-powertools/aws-lambda-powertools-python/docs/utilities/parser.md

 ### Envelopes

-You can use **Envelopes**, which are **JMESPath expressions**, to extract specific portions of complex, nested JSON structures.
+You can use **Envelopes** to extract specific portions of complex, nested JSON structures.
 This is useful when your actual payload is wrapped around a known structure, for example Lambda Event Sources like **EventBridge**.

 Envelopes can be used via `envelope` parameter available in both `parse` function and `event_parser` decorator.